10 Wonderful Walks Around Lake Taupo

 6. Mt Urchin

 For a mountainous hike away from the crowds try the Mt Urchin track.
 Explore a mix of forest and alpine environment with incredible views of the Central North Island volcanoes and the Kaimanawa Mountain Ranges.
 You will climb to the Urchin Trig (1392m) in the Kaimanawa Forest Park.
 Remember to be prepared for any conditions.

 7. Waihora Lagoon Walking Track

-The highlight of this easy stroll is the picturesque reflective lagoon.
-Follow a boardwalk that snakes its way through forest to a viewing platform.
+The highlight of this easy stroll in the picturesque reflective lagoon.
+Follow a boardwalk that snakes its way through the forest to a viewing platform.

 Location: Gravel road signposted off State Highway 32 in the Pureora Forest, western side of Lake Taupo.